anoma/nspec/overrides/templates/engine-template.md

 [^1]: By default,
-	we are working actually with the partial synchrony abstraction, which in first approximation is closer to the asynchronous case as even if we are after the global synchronization time, we cannot know how long we would have to wait for responses to messages sent.
+	we are working actually with the partial synchrony abstraction, which in first approximation is closer to the asynchronous case as even if we are after the global synchronisation time, we cannot know how long we would have to wait for responses to messages sent.